libp2p/specs/pubsub/README.md

 Whichever the choice, it is crucial that **all peers** participating in a topic implement identical message ID calculation logic, or the topic will malfunction.

-> **[[ Implementation note ]]:** At the time of writing this section,
-> go-libp2p-pubsub (reference implementation of this spec) only allows
-> configuring a single top-level `message_id_fn`.
-This function may, however,
-> vary its behaviour based on the topic (contained inside its `Message`)
-> argument.
-Thus, it's feasible to implement a per-topic policy using branch
-> selection control flow logic.
-In the near future, go-libp2p-pubsub plans to
-> push down the configuration of the `message_id_fn` to the topic level.
-Other
-> implementations are encouraged to do the same.

 ## Message Signing

 Signature behavior is configured in two axes: signature creation, and signature